Choijh03/MicroController_PIC18F4321_PROJECTS/README.md

 # MicroController_PIC18F4321 Projects

-This covers from baisc assembly code to PWM motor speed control.
+This covers from baisc assembly and C code from numerical expression (addition, subtraction, etc...) to PWM motor speed control.